Sonora: Demographics

+Largest cities

 General population

 Economic growth in the state since the Mexican Revolution has led to steady population growth.
 However, this population growth has been concentrated on the arid coastline due to the dominant agriculture and fishing industries.
 Eighty-five percent of Sonora's population growth since 1970 has been in this area.
 Another area where there have been gains are municipalities with industry, such as in Hermosillo and along the United States border.
 However, those municipalities with none of these economic advantages do not see population growth and some see population decreases.
 Despite population growth, Sonora is still one of the least densely populated states in the country.
 About 90% of the state's population is Catholic, with about 5% belonging to Evangelical or Protestant groups and over 7% professing some other faith.

 The 1921 census reported Sonora's population as 55.84% white, 30.38% mixed indigenous and white, and 13.78% indigenous.

 According to the 2020 Census, 1.48% of Sonora's population identified as Black, Afro-Mexican, or of African descent.